pydata/xarray/doc/plotting.rst

 The goal of xray's plotting is to make exploratory plotting quick and easy by using metadata from :py:class:`xray.DataArray` objects to add informative labels.
+To plot :py:class:`xray.Dataset` objects simply select the relevant DataArrays, ie ``dset['var1']``.

 Xray plotting functionality is a thin wrapper around the popular `matplotlib <http://matplotlib.org/>`_ library.
 Matplotlib syntax and function names were copied as much as possible, which makes for an easy transition between the two.
-Matplotlib must be installed and working before plotting with xray.
+Matplotlib must be installed before xray can plot.

 For more extensive plotting applications consider the following projects: